13thDiamond/SimpleSemanticTemplate/README.md

 # SimpleSemanticTemplate
-This repository is only for the purpose so that beginner in python programming can start with a systematic versioning of there code.
+This repository is intended for the sole purpose of allowing beginners in Python programming (or in general) to start versioning their code systematically.

+And can build their own individual template from it.